sarang87/MockCurrencyApp/README.md

 - Running on port 8000.

 ### Frontend (React, Redux)
-Use the package manager yarn for frontend and navigate to the directory
+Use the package manager yarn for frontend and navigate to the directory SSE-frontend.

 ```bash
 cd SSE-frontend